spring-projects/spring-retry/README.md

 apply retry advice (they should usually not bother if the bean already implements `Retryable`).

-You can supply a recovery method, in case you want to take an alternative code path when the retry is exhausted.
-Methods should be declared in the same class as the `@Retryable` and marked `@Recover`.
+If you want to take an alternative code path when the retry is exhausted, you can supply a recovery method.
+Methods should be declared in the same class as the `@Retryable` instance and marked `@Recover`.
 The return type must match the `@Retryable` method.
 The arguments for the recovery method can optionally include the exception that was thrown and (optionally) the arguments passed to the original retryable method (or a partial list of them as long as none are omitted up to the last one needed).
 The following example shows how to do so:

 ```java
 @Service